git-tanvir/flutter-style-guideline/README.md

     }

-5. Avoid using static or hard-coded strings in UI screens, it is recommended to organize them in separate folders or files according to their scope.
+e.
+Avoid using static or hard-coded strings in UI screens, it is
+    recommended to organize them in separate folders or files according to their scope.